-- Sections 1 establishes the "Commission on the Future of Public Education in Vermont."
-To fund the costs associated with the Committee and the Commission, the bill expands the allowable uses of a fiscal year 2024 \$200,000 General Fund appropriation. - Section 2 sets the property dollar equivalent yield, income dollar equivalent yield, and nonhomestead property tax rate for fiscal year 2025.
-JFO estimates that these yields and rates would correspond to an average increase of approximately 13.8% for homestead property tax bills, income education tax bills, and nonhomestead property tax bills.
-The section also includes a one-time increase of 13.0% to each claimant's property tax credit for fiscal year 2025. - Sections 3 and 4 repeal the sales tax exemption for prewritten software accessed remotely.
+- Section 2 sets the property dollar equivalent yield, income dollar equivalent yield, and nonhomestead property tax rate for fiscal year 2025.
+JFO estimates that these yields and rates would correspond to an average increase of approximately 12.5% for homestead property tax bills, income education tax bills, and nonhomestead property tax bills. - Sections 3 and 4 repeal the sales tax exemption for prewritten software accessed remotely.
 JFO estimates this change would generate \$14.7 million in additional revenue for the Education Fund in fiscal year 2025. - Section 5 imposes a 3% surcharge on short-term rentals and dedicates the revenue to the Education Fund.
-JFO estimates this surcharge would generate \$11.8 million for the Education Fund in fiscal year 2025. - Sections 9 and 10 repeal the suspension of the school budget ballot language requirement and amend the language itself.
-JFO can neither estimate the impact of this on voter behavior nor the corresponding fiscal impact. - Section 11 creates an "Education Fund Advisory Committee" to monitor Vermont's education finance system, conduct analyses, and make recommendations for the Education Fund.

-- Sections 13 through 17 adjust calculations regarding the application of the local common level of appraisal (CLA).
+JFO estimates this surcharge would generate \$11.8 million for the Education Fund in fiscal year 2025. - Sections 9 and 10 repeal the suspension of the school budget ballot language requirement and amend the language.
+JFO can neither estimate the impact of this on voter behavior nor the corresponding fiscal impact. - Section 11 creates an "Education Fund Advisory Committee" to monitor Vermont's education finance system, conduct analyses, and make recommendations for the Education Fund. - Sections 13 through 17 adjust calculations regarding the application of the local common level of appraisal (CLA).
 JFO estimates this will have no impact on property tax rates after the application of the CLA, so long as a district's per pupil spending is greater than the property yield.
-JFO cannot estimate if this section will impact voter decisions or district budgeting. - Section 18 establishes an excess spending threshold for per pupil education spending in fiscal years 2026 and 2027 to be included in tax rate calculations.
-JFO cannot estimate the fiscal impact of this section on the Education Fund because total education spending is ultimately determined by local votes. - Section 24a transfers a total of \$97,356 in fiscal year 2025 from the Education Fund to towns that overpaid education taxes in fiscal year 2024.
-This section is estimated to have a de minimis impact on the Education Fund in fiscal year 2025.
+JFO cannot estimate if this section will impact voter decisions or district budgeting.

+Section 18 establishes an excess spending threshold for per pupil education spending in fiscal years 2026 and 2027 to be included in tax rate calculations.
+JFO cannot estimate the fiscal impact of this section on the Education Fund because total education spending is ultimately determined by local votes.